 And the feeders I use only hold between 12 – 16 oz of fluid.
 Imagine if I had a hummingbird feeder that held 32 ounces of nectar!
 So much would be wasted!

 To not waste so much nectar, I recommend using smaller hummingbird feeders.
 You should only upgrade to a larger one when you are consistently running out of nectar.

 I prefer making a large amount of nectar at one time, but I keep the extra in the refrigerator to keep it fresh.
-That way, I can put a small amount of sugar water in my feeder, then just quickly refill with additional nectar when needed!
+That way, I can put a small amount of sugar water in my feeder, then just quickly refill it with additional nectar when needed!

 #4.
 Sterilize your feeders EVERY time.

 As we have discussed, the reason that nectar eventually spoils is that bacteria causes fermentation.
 The dirtier your feeder, the quicker that sugar water typically goes bad.

 If you get into the habit of conducting a thorough cleaning EVERY time that you change nectar, you ensure that all the bacteria and mold that you can’t see yet is destroyed.

 The cleaner that you keep your feeders, the longer the nectar will last.
 At least you are starting as clean as possible, which should help prolong the inevitability of spoilage.

 #5.
 How easy is it to clean your hummingbird feeder?

 There are dozens and dozens of different hummingbird feeders available for purchase.
 Some of them are much easier to clean than others.
 Typically, the simpler your feeder is to clean, the more likely you are to complete the job!